-There are several ongoing projects along the route including one at the Midewin National Tallgrass Prairie near Wilmington.
+There are several additional ongoing projects along the route including one at the Midewin National Tallgrass Prairie near Wilmington.
 This is the northern anchor point of the corridor.

 The Illinois Department of Transportation has been working to remove invasive species, such as common teasel and phragmites, along US Route 53 both north and south of the Tallgrass Prairie.
 IDOT is working to clear the road right-of-way of these invasive species to help prevent them from spreading into the prairie.

 The Litchfield Route 66 Prairie is another project underway, located south of Springfield.
 This is the southern anchor point of the corridor.
 This project is a maintained prairie remnant that includes a section of the original Route 66 roadbed.